National Energy Education Development Project: NEED's curriculum

-NEED materials are available for all grade levels from kindergarten through high school.
+NEED materials are available for all grade levels from kindergarten through high school and beyond.
 With NEED's extensive curriculum, educators can design classroom programs that spark the interest of their students and meet course objectives.
-NEED materials are designed to meet and correlate to the National Science Education Content Standards, as well as many state standards.
+NEED materials are designed to meet and correlate to the National Science Education Content Standards, as well as many state science standards.

-NEED materials are updated on a regular basis, using the latest data from the U.S. Energy Information Administration, as well as from a wide range of energy industry partners.
+NEED materials are updated annually using the latest data from the U.S. Energy Information Administration, as well as from a wide range of energy industry partners.
 NEED works with educators and students to improve existing materials and develop new ones to meet national and state curriculum requirements.
 In a special partnership with the Energy Information Administration, NEED helps make energy information and data available to students via the EIA Kids' Page website.
-In 2006, the Kid's Page was one of the most popular EIA products—averaging over 350,000 user sessions per month.
 NEED welcomes partners who vitalize the NEED network with new curriculum materials and new schools.
-A partnership with Pacific Gas and Electric Company expanded the PG&E Solar Schools program to over 600 teachers in the PG&E service area.
-Schools receive NEED Solar Kits, Science of Energy Kits, teacher training and the opportunity to apply for photovoltaic (solar) installations and classroom grants.

-The NEED curriculum is divided into eight steps.

 Training and professional development

 Training is offered at local, state, regional and national levels.
 During the school year, NEED coordinators, lead teachers, and student leaders facilitate workshops for teachers, students, parents, and community members that may range from a few hours to several days.
 At these workshops, attendees receive an introduction to the NEED curriculum.
 Additional training for special topics like solar, hydrogen, wind, energy on public lands, or energy management is available in many areas of the NEED network.
 NEED specializes in creating a first-class training experience, which is consistently scored by participants as one of the best professional development experiences available.

 In the summer, the National Energy Conferences for Educators give teachers and energy professionals the opportunity to meet other educators from across the country, design and develop NEED units for their classrooms, increase their energy knowledge, and earn graduate credit.
 They participate in NEED activities and field trips to energy sites such as nuclear power plants, coal mines, offshore oil production facilities, solar energy facilities, hydroelectric dams, and energy efficiency projects.

 NEED sponsors and partners provide sponsorship for teachers, and they participate as speakers and field trip guides.
 Some NEED states also sponsor summer energy camps for kids, spring break day camps, and overnight energy weekends.
 Many NEED schools work with scout troops and community youth groups to help them gain energy-related merit badges and community service hours.